Nima Leclerc

 PsiQuantum Page

 Developed a framework for the optimal design of superconducting single-photon detectors, necessary for readout of photonic quantum computers.
 I combined experimental results, theoretical models, and Bayesian optimization to design detectors with maximal efficiency.
-The designs I created are curretly being used by the company, being fabricated in large-scale tapeouts.
+The designs I created are currently being used by the company, being fabricated in large-scale tapeouts.
 Worked closely with Dr. Faraz Najafi and Dr. Jeremy O'Brien.

 Teaching Experience